-Section 814.
-TRANSFER OF APPROPRIATIONS.
-Transfers of appropriations between general classifications of expenditures in the current expense budget within the same agency and within the same fund may be authorized by the County Executive.
-Transfers between agencies of the County government and within the same fund of the current expense budget may be made on the recommendations of the County Executive and with the approval of the Council.
+Section 814, TRANSFER OF APPROPRIATIONS.

+Transfers of appropriations between general classifications of expenditures in the current expense budget within the same agency and within the same fund may be authorized by the County Executive; provided, however, that transfers exceeding a \$250,000.00 aggregate, or such other sum as may be set by legislative act, in one fiscal year may be made on the recommendation of the County Executive with the approval of the County Council.
+Transfers between agencies of the County government and within the same fund of the current expense budget may be made on the recommendation of the County Executive and with the approval of the Council.
 Interproject transfers of appropriations between capital projects in the capital budget may be authorized by legislative act of the Council upon request of the County Executive, but no new project shall be created nor any abandoned except in accordance with Section 818 and Section 820 of this Charter.
-Nothing contained herein shall be construed to prevent the Council, upon request of the County Executive, from providing by law for inter-fund cash borrowings to meet temporary cash requirements nor to prevent reimbursements among funds for services rendered.
+Nothing contained herein shall be construed to prevent the Council, upon request of the County Executive, from providing by law for interfund cash borrowings to meet temporary cash requirements nor to prevent reimbursements among funds for services rendered.

 Section 815.
 SUPPLEMENTARY APPROPRIATIONS.

-During any fiscal year, the Council, upon the recommendation of the County Executive, may, by resolution, make additional or supplementary appropriations from unexpended and unencumbered funds set aside for contingencies in the County budget, and from federal, state or private grants which were not included in the budget for the current fiscal year; and may, by Legislative Act, make additional or supplementary appropriations from revenue received from anticipated sources but in excess of budget estimates therefor, from revenues received from sources not anticipated in the budget for the current fiscal year available and uncommitted fund balance.
+(A) During any fiscal year, the Council, upon the recommendation of the County Executive, may, by resolution, make additional or supplementary appropriations from unexpended and unencumbered funds set aside for contingencies in the County budget, and from Federal, State or private grants which were not included in the budget for the current fiscal year, and may, by legislative act, make additional or supplementary appropriations from revenue received from anticipated sources but in excess of budget estimates therefor, from revenues received from sources not anticipated in the budget for the current fiscal year and from any prior year available and uncommitted fund balance.